 - Nasal surgery.
 This surgery is used to remove polyps or to straighten nasal passages (deviated septum).
 It can help to improve breathing and contribute to the treatment of sleep apnea.

 Existing medical conditions.
 Better management of existing medical conditions that include heart or neuromuscular disorders.

 Supplemental oxygen.
 Supplemental oxygen in various forms as well as different devices to deliver it is available to deliver additional oxygen to your lungs and may help with sleep apnea.

 Continuous positive airway pressure (CPAP).
 This is the same approach used in obstructive sleep apnea and involves the use of a mask to deliver pressurized air to keep your airway from collapsing.

 Bi-level positive airway pressure (BiPAP).
 This approach regulates the air pressure between breathing and exhaling and is like that used in obstructive sleep apnea.

 Adaptive servo-ventilation (ASV).
 This more recently approved airflow device learns your normal breathing pattern and stores the information in a built-in computer.
 After you fall asleep, the machine uses pressure to normalize your breathing pattern to prevent pauses in breathing.
 ASV may be more successful than CPAP in treating central sleep apnea, however more study is needed.

-If you suffer from sleep apnea and are seeking treatment, contact the Red River Sinus Center in Alexandria, LA at (318) 321-2464 to request an appointment.
+If you suffer from sleep apnea and are seeking treatment, contact the Red River ENT in Alexandria, LA at (318) 321-2464 to request an appointment.